BertrandDubillon/DD_Init-helper/README.md

 ## What is it for

-It is an application to help Dungeon Masters keeping track of fights (Made for our D&D4th ed. but should be good for other RPGs)
+It is an application to help Dungeon Masters with keeping track of fights (Made for our D&D4th ed. but should be good for other RPGs)

 You can add characters with their initiative and HP.

 A table will display them all ordered by initiative.